-Taylor Swift's hits-and-run Swansea set
+Taylor Swift's hits-and-run set in Swansea

 But if the 26,000-strong audience who'd crammed into Swansea's Singleton Park felt short-changed, they didn't show it, shimmying along with Swift and her tightly-drilled dancers.

-"You're not just singing along but you're screaming along... which is the best," said Taylor as she took stock of the crowd.
+"You're not just singing along but you're screaming along... which is the best," said Taylor, as she took stock of the crowd.

 "It kind of took my breath away a little bit when I first came out here."